eltipo70/ubuntu-vps-20.04-lts/README.md

 ### <a name="section5"></a> 5.
 Install and configure Redis

-Install the redis-server to optimize Nextclouds performance and to minimize the load on the database:
+Install the redis-server to optimize application performance and to minimize the load on the database:
 ```
 apt update
 apt install redis-server php-redis -y